 Buttermilk Bend Trail (South Yuba River State Park)

-Distance: 2-mile roundtrip
+Distance: 2-mile round trip

 From March through April, wildflower peeping abounds in the Bridgeport area that skirts the South Yuba River.
 The hillsides along the Buttermilk Bend Trail feature an ever-changing tapestry of flowers that are in bloom.
 Early season species include delicate fairy lanterns and zigzag larkspur among others.
 By mid-season, the display turns into an orange and purple ground cover from tufted poppies and a variety of lupine.
 Another great option to take in wildflowers within the park is the Point Defiance Trail.

 Embark on a self-guided walk, or better yet, on Saturdays and Sundays join docents that lead guided wildflower hikes.
-Starting in mid-March and lasting through mid-May, the docent guided two-hour journey highlights types of flowers and share facts as well as legends about the plants.
+Starting in mid-March and lasting through mid-May, the docent guided two-hour journey highlights types of flowers and shares facts as well as legends about the plants.

 Independence Trail East

-Distance: 4.4-mile roundtrip
+Distance: 4.4-mile round trip

 Just under six miles northwest of Nevada City, you’ll find the Independence Trail East, another goldmine for wildflowers.
 Utilizing the old Excelsior Ditch built around 1859 to carry water for hydraulic mining, the path has a gentle gradient throughout its journey.
 A family favorite, kids may see California newts swimming in the water as well as the blooming of Henderson’s shooting star and Dutchman’s pipe.